Blog post

 High-definition maps: Mapping the route to autonomous driving

-What are HD maps for autonomous vehicles?
+What are HD maps for autonomous driving?

 As the action of driving gradually transfers from humans to machines, the role and scope of digital maps extends beyond navigation.
 GPS solutions cannot keep up with driverless cars, as they don’t provide data that’s dynamic and accurate enough for driverless vehicles.
 Autonomous driving software requires self-healing mapping autonomous vehicles systems explicitly built for self-driving cars to extend their vision and provide a detailed inventory of road features and objects on the side of the road.

-Solving the Challenges of HD Mapping for Smart Navigation in Autonomous CarsThe HD mapping technology allows a driverless vehicle to localize itself with high precision, mapping its exact location with respect to the surrounding environment.
-As opposed to ‘traditional’ maps, HD maps are not intended for general navigation.
+Solving the Challenges of HD Mapping for Autonomous VehiclesThe HD maps for autonomous driving allow a driverless vehicle to localize itself with high precision, mapping its exact location with respect to the surrounding environment.
+As opposed to ‘traditional’ maps, HD maps for self-driving cars are not intended for general navigation.
 HD maps for autonomous driving integrate and analyze sets of data from multiple sources, such as vehicle sensors, LiDAR, onboard cameras, satellite imagery, and GPS in real time.
-The fusion of this car big data reflects the exact position of the car in relation to all landmarks, supplying comprehensive, up-to-the-second information about road gradients and boundaries, traffic signaling, lane placement, anticipated curves, and safety conditions.
-As a result, high-definition maps deliver a faithful representation of the road with laser-sharp precision, setting a new standard for in-car navigation systems of autonomous vehicles.

 High definition maps and cloud data platform for autonomous driving